 He particularly enjoys working for Thompsons because of its commitment to the trade union movement.
 Craig believes that the support of a union can be vital in ensuring that working people accused of criminal offences are able to put forward their strongest possible case, especially given the reduction in legal aid and access to justice.

 In his spare time Craig is a volunteer football coach at a local club and is an avid Newcastle United supporter.

 Craig’s Case Experience

-Craig represented a man who faced historic allegations of indecent assault against his adopted sister.
-A complaint was made to police around twenty years after the alleged abuse was said to have occurred.
-At the conclusion of a week-long trial, the jury acquitted the defendant in a unanimous verdict.
+Craig represented a man who faced historic allegations from his adopted sister of repeated indecent assault.
+A complaint was made to the police around twenty years after the alleged abuse was said to have occurred.
+Craig had significantly undermined the credibility of the complainant’s evidence and at the conclusion of a week-long trial, the jury acquitted the defendant in a unanimous verdict.

-Craig is currently involved in Operation Seabrook, the largest police investigation in the history of Durham Police.
-This concerns an investigation into historical sexual abuse allegations, with 1400 complainants to date.
-He is representing prison officers accused of sexually abusing boys in a detention centre.
-Police began interviewing suspects in 2014 and a decision as to whether there will be prosecution arising from those interviews is expected in early 2017.
+Craig is currently involved in Operation Seabrook, one of the largest police investigations in the history of Durham police, into non-recent sexual and physical abuse allegations, with approximately 1400 complainants to date.
+He is representing former prison officers accused of sexual and physical abuse within a detention centre.
+Police began interviewing suspects in 2014 and seven men (three of whom are represented by Craig) are currently awaiting trial.

 “I would like to take this opportunity to express my sincere thanks to […] Mr Hunn.
 His expert knowledge, patience, tenacity and skill are commendable and I would like to thank him for all his efforts on my behalf during what has been a challenging few months.
 I firmly believe that his preparation for the case and his attitude towards the court, colleagues and witnesses […] contributed to a dignified ending to my case. […] I could not have wished for better representation”.